Stuycs-K/final-project-4-lib-linj/WORKLOG.md

 ### 05/19/2023

 - Developed a basic program for a Matrix object to be used for the Hill Cipher.
-  - Includes an identity method, matrix multiplication method for now.
+  - Includes an identity method, matrix multiplication method, and necessary matrix manipulation methods as a prerequisite for the Hill Cipher.

 ### date y